We were hoping to archive this article - but we're seeing some organizations starting to switch their fall galas into online only auctions. . .

-All SchoolAuction.net, Tofino Auctions, and PartySupporters customers can run pure online auctions.
-If this is of interest to you, here's how to get started.
+Most SchoolAuction.net, Tofino Auctions, and PartySupporters customers can run pure online auctions.
+Here's how to get started.

 While online-only events can't replicate the energy that drives up bidding at in-person events, there are some steps you can take to maximize their fundraising potential.